School of Education

 Average Scholarship/Aid to Students

-Join us for an Informational Webinar.
-Learn more about LMU's Doctoral Program in Educational Leadership for Social Justice, meet the faculty, and hear from current students...
+Join us for an Informational Webinar to learn more about LMU's Doctoral Program in Educational Leadership for Social Justice, meet the faculty, and hear from current students...

 Meet the Dean